 5 Things Your LC Wants You to Know

 As an individual lactation consultant outside of a hospital setting, I get the privilege of following the journeys of many mothers with breastfeeding.
-I have often been asked, “What do you think is the most common problem?” or “What’s something you think I should know [that I haven’t asked]?”
+I have often been asked, “What do you think is the most common problem?” or “What’s something you think I should know ?”
 This what I’ve come up with:

 1. It really IS helpful to take a breastfeeding class.

 To learn as you go is not the best idea.
 Sleep deprivation and the urgency from everyone to have your baby gain weight will be overwhelming enough, especially if you’re starting from scratch.
 Learn about normal infant behavior, how often a breastfed baby ACTUALLY eats, how to know when they’re hungry or full, what makes a comfortable latch, bottle feeding, incorporating pumping and hand expression, and more, BEFORE the baby is born.
 It may help avoid some obstacles, too!